• Home

 Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.
 But be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man observing his natural face in a mirror; for he observes himself, goes away, and immediately forgets what kind of man he was” (James 1:21…24).

 Here James declares that the person who doesn’t practice what he has heard from the word sets his feet on self-deception.
 His words are absolutely intransigent: “But be doers of the word, and not hearers only, deceiving yourselves.”
 Here James doesn’t say that a person who hears the word and doesn’t act accordingly might eventually deceive himself.
 He says, and says emphatically, that this person has already put his feet on the broad way of self-deception.
-Now everyone will agree that self-deception is doomed to misguide us when time comes to evaluate ourselves.
-Hence, the serious Christian focuses on being a doer of the word, for in doing so he stays away from self-deception and grants himself a chance to evaluate his spirituality accurately.
+Now everyone will agree that self-deception is doomed to misguide us when the time comes to evaluate ourselves.
+Hence, the serious Christian focuses on being a doer of the word, for in doing so, he stays away from self-deception and grants himself a chance to evaluate his spirituality accurately.

 James’ spiritual insight